lifepillar/vim-solarized8/Readme.md

 **and** a true-color enabled terminal (e.g., [iTerm2](https://www.iterm2.com)).
 Solarized 8 also works in MacVim, gVim, etc…: no configuration is needed.

-For terminals not supporting true colors, your 16 terminal ASCII colors **must** be set to the Solarized palette.
+For terminals not supporting true colors, your terminal's 16 ANSI colors **must** be set to the Solarized palette.
 The ugly degraded 256-color variant of the original Solarized has been removed from Solarized 8.

 In NeoVim, Solarized 8 also defines the color palette for the [terminal emulator](https://neovim.io/doc/user/nvim_terminal_emulator.html), as well as